-KINETIKA SERIES
+KINETIKA LAB

 A progressive, evolutionary and generational artistic series.